rdk/p2rank/distro/README.md

 prank predict -o output_here test.ds     # explicitly specify output directory

 prank predict -c alphafold   test.ds     # use alphafold config and model (config/alphafold.groovy)
-                                         # this profile is recommended for AlphaFold models, NMR and cryo-EM structures since it doesn't depend on b-factor as a feature
+                                         # this profile is recommended for AlphaFold models, NMR and cryo-EM
+                                         # structures since it doesn't depend on b-factor as a feature
 ~~~

 ### Prediction output

-   For each file in the dataset P2Rank produces several output files:
+   For each structure file `<struct_file>` in the dataset P2Rank produces several output files:
-   * `<pdb_file_name>_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates
+   * `<struct_file>_predictions.csv`: contains an ordered list of predicted pockets, their scores, coordinates
-   of their centers together with a list of adjacent residues, and a list of adjacent protein surface atoms
+   of their centers together with a list of adjacent residues, list of adjacent protein surface atoms, and a calibrated probability of being a ligand-binding site
-   * `<pdb_file_name>_residues.csv`: contains list of all residues from the input protein with their scores,
+   * `<struct_file>_residues.csv`: contains list of all residues from the input protein with their scores,
-   mapping to predicted pockets and calibrated probability of being a ligand-binding residue
+   mapping to predicted pockets, and a calibrated probability of being a ligand-binding residue
-   * PyMol visualization (`.pml` script with data files)
+   * `visualizations/<struct_file>.pml`: PyMol visualization (`.pml` script with data files in `data/`)
+     * generating visualizations can be turned off by `-visualizations 0` parameter

-   If coordinates of SAS points that belong to predicted pockets are needed, they can be found
-   in `visualizations/data/<pdb_file_name>_points.pdb`.
-There "Residue sequence number" (23-26) of HETATM record
+     * coordinates of the SAS points can be found in `visualizations/data/<struct_file>_points.pdb.gz`.
+There the "Residue sequence number" (23-26) of HETATM record
        corresponds to the rank of the corresponding pocket (points with value 0 do not belong to any pocket).

 ### Configuration